Table of Contents

 3. Specific Loss Benefits

 There are some cases where work-related injuries are permanent.
-For example, if an accident results is a severed finger or appendage, no amount of recovery time will restore the use of that part of the body.
+For example, if an accident results in a severed finger or appendage, no amount of recovery time will restore the use of that part of the body.
 In these cases, there are specific loss benefits designed to compensate the permanent loss of that function.
+Specific loss benefits also cover the loss of hearing and vision.
+In addition, if the injury results in scarring to the neck or head, additional disfigurement benefits can be claimed.

-Because these loss benefits can be sizable, especially in the case of catastrophic injuries, employers and their insurers are especially reticent about paying out specific loss awards.
-Considering such opposition, a workplace injury attorney is your best bet for receiving the full benefits you deserve.
+Specific loss benefits are paid without consideration of the time lost from work and regardless of whether you return to work.
+Because these loss benefits can be sizable, especially in the case of catastrophic injuries, consulting with a workers’ compensation attorney is your best bet for receiving the full benefits you deserve.

 4. Medical Care